 Update to the Regional Transportation Plan for the Greater Nashville Area

 In 2014, the MPO kicked-off a major update to the regional transportation plan (RTP) for the greater Nashville area which will identify major priorities for roadway and public transit improvements and help advance efforts to make Middle Tennessee communities more walkable and bicycle-friendly.
-This comprehensive plan addressing all modes of surface transportation is scheduled for adoption in early 2016.
-The draft plan is available for review here.
+This comprehensive plan addressing all modes of surface transportation was adopted in early 2016.
+To learn more, click here.

 FY 2017 to 2020 Transportation Improvement Program

 The Transportation Improvement Program (TIP) is the short-range work program used by the MPO to fund projects in the current regional transportation plan.
-The MPO adopted the region's current 4-year program in December 2012, providing nearly 1 billion dollars in investments in roadways, transit, sidewalks, greenways, ITS, and air quality outreach programs between 2014 to 2017.
-A new TIP is under development to serve as the first five years, FYs 2015-2020, of the next regional transportation plan.
+The MPO adopted the region's current 4-year program in 2016, providing nearly 1 billion dollars in investments in roadways, transit, sidewalks, greenways, ITS, and air quality outreach programs between 2017 and 2020.
+For more information, click here.

 Annual Unified Planning Work Program